denistsoi/franklinchen.github.io/source/_posts/2013-02-21-the-second-meeting-of-the-pittsburgh-scala-meetup-josh-suereth-on-functional-patterns-for-the-asynchronous-web.markdown

 [Josh Suereth](http://jsuereth.com/) gave the first presentation for the group, a version targeted more to novices of the [talk he gave at NE Scala 2013](http://jsuereth.com/scala/2013/02/13/nescala-intro-to-fp-talk.html), "Functional Programming Patterns for the Asynchronous Web".

 By the way, his NE Scala talk, which was constrained because it had be squeezed into 30 minutes and for a diverse audience, is available [at the NE Scala site as both video and slides](http://nescala.org/#t-12229286).
+I didn't attend his talk when [we went to NE Scala](/blog/2013/02/10/ne-scala-2013-my-first-scala-conference/) because he test-drove it with Jamie and me and I wanted to see people I didn't already know, and different topics.

 ## After